Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Design

 \section{Experimental Design}

-We investigate how humans interpret and follow the tips inferred by our algorithm in pre-registered behavioral experiments involving Amazon Mechanical Turk (AMT) users.\footnote{The full pre-registration document for our study is available at { \url{https://aspredicted.org/blind.php?x=8ye5cb}}} Participants are compensated a flat rate for completion of the study, and a relatively larger performance-based bonus determined by how quickly they complete each round of the game; see Experimental Design Details in the Appendix for payment details and game screenshots.
+We investigate how humans interpret and follow the tips inferred by our algorithm in the context of our virtual kitchen management game, using pre-registered behavioral experiments involving Amazon Mechanical Turk (AMT) workers.\footnote{The full pre-registration document for our study is available at { \url{https://aspredicted.org/blind.php?x=8ye5cb}}} We describe our experimental design in this section.

-First and foremost, we study whether participants shown our tip (the ``algorithm'' treatment condition) outperform participants not shown any tips (the control group), participants shown a tip suggested by previous human participants who played the same scenario multiple times (the ``human'' condition), and participants shown a tip derived by a baseline algorithm that identifies the state-action pair where human participants and the optimal policy most frequently differ (the ``baseline'' condition).
-Second, we examine participant behaviors in response to different tips, particularly their compliance and how they learn beyond the provided tips.